aric-fowler/TRANSAT/README.md

 # STRAPT

-STRAPT, or "SAT for TRAP", is a Python library for launching SAT-related functions on the Univesity of Texas - Dallas.
+STRAPT, or "Satisfiability TRAP Tools", is a Python library for launching SAT-related functions on the Univesity of Texas - Dallas.

 TRAnsistor-level Programmable fabric (TRAP) technology.
 These functions include SAT attacks,